ryohonda-hub/END-AMR-Asia/latest/job_submission/README_en_jobsubmission.md

 for Slurm on NIG Supercomputer, Last updated: 2025-04-19

 ## Preparing the Log Directory
-Create a directory `~/log/` to save job output logs.
+Create a directory `~/log/` to save job output logs in your home directory on the supercomputer.
 This only needs to be done once.
 ```bash
 $ mkdir ~/log/
 ```